 - we also had some snacks before we left

-*We are not the fittest people you will meet so we really took our time on the steps.
+We are not the fittest people you will meet so we really took our time on the steps.
 We also had been told there was not much to do up there but we really liked it and found ourselves wandering around just looking.
 Take your time and watch the religious ceremonies if you can.
+There are monkeys living in the cave that will steal your food and belongings given the chance.
 Batu Caves is one of the top things to see in Kuala

 After you have grabbed a quick bite to eat on the run and a Grab back into the city, head to the Petronas Towers for stunning views over the Kuala Lumpur city centre.
+The observation deck is nothing short of breathtaking.
 This is a must for your two days in Kuala Lumpur itinerary.

 How do I get to the Petronas Towers?